amitu/gitology/gitology-tutorial.rst

 category that is shown to the user is stored as meta data `title` on category document.
 The url of category page is based on meta data `slug`, the url of category page would be `/links/labelled/programming/` for the above example.

+Any document that is used as a blog post is given a `type` meta data called `blog_label`.

 A category is associated to a blog by means of a text file named after category name.
 This text file resides in the folder